-Required Prior Knowledge Knowledge to be Explicitly Taught How Knowledge will be Built Upon Substantive Structures: 2D shapes have a length and width.
+Required Prior Knowledge Knowledge to be Explicitly Taught How Knowledge will be Built Upon Substantive Conceptual Structures: 2D shapes have a length and width.
 3D shapes have a length and width and height.
 (Y1 Sum) Structures: Free-standing structures can be made stronger with stiffer materials, thicker materials, or laminating.
 Free-standing structures can be made more stable by having a wider base or a heavier base.
-(Y1 Sum) Structures: Triangulation makes structures and joints stronger and more stable (Y3 Aut) Science: Physical properties of materials include hard/soft, dull/shiny, rough/smooth, transparent/translucent/opaque, good electrical conductor/poor electrical conductor (insulator).
+(Y1 Sum) Structures: Triangulation makes structures and joints stronger and more stable (Y3 Aut) Structures: Shell and frame structures (Y4 Spr) Science: Physical properties of materials include hard/soft, dull/shiny, rough/smooth, transparent/translucent/opaque, good electrical conductor/poor electrical conductor (insulator).
 (Y1 to Y4 Sum1) Science: A complete circuit has at least one cell and at least one functioning component connected in a continuous loop.
 A short circuit is a circuit with just a cell and no other components.
 They can be dangerous.
 Electrical components include: wire, lamp, buzzer, motor and switch.
 Electrical appliances should be switched off when not in use.
 Switches complete or break a circuit.
-(Y4 Sum1) Structures: A shell structure has a continuous outer 'shell' and do not have a frame, like an egg shell or a dome in a building.
-A frame structure is made from separate pieces of material called members that form a frame, like climbing frames or houses.
-Frame and shell structures can be made by folding 2D nets.
+(Y4 Sum1) Structures: Frame and shell structures can be made by folding 2D nets.
 Programming (if not taught in Computing): Electronic control systems have inputs, outputs and a central processer.
 A process flow chart drives a programmable system.
 Flow charts use key words of 'if', 'then', 'stop', 'start', 'repeat' and other command words (depending on software) Programmes can run for a given number of loops or a set amount of time, or until something is no longer true.
 A variable is something that be changed.
-Mathematics: Nets and 3D visualisation (KS3) - Marking out: Use a pencil, ruler and set square to mark out shapes before cutting them.
+Mathematics: Nets and 3D visualisation (KS3) Procedural Marking out: Use a pencil, ruler and set square to mark out shapes before cutting them.
 (Y3 Aut) Shaping: Shape paper, card, aluminium foil and wooden lollipop sticks using scissors.
 (Y2 Sum) Shaping: Make holes with hole punch or a sharp pencil/putty.
 Joining: Use glue sticks to join materials.
 (Y1 Spr) Finishing: Finish products using colouring pencils and decorations made or sourced using a computer.
-(Y1 Spr) Shaping: Score with scissors to get a sharp crease.
+(Y1 Spr) • Shaping: Score with scissors to get a sharp crease.
 Shaping with increasingly sophisticated tools.
 (KS3) Disciplinary Design Values: Develop own design criteria based on the values of Visual Appeal; Materials; Function; Inclusivity and Accessibility; Making Process; and Sustainability.
 Identify User Needs: Make choices about the specific users of a product and identify needs through interviews.
 (Y1 Sum) Generate Ideas: Use Zwicky tables, 'what if' questions, story books and ideas from nature to generate ideas.
 Communicate Designs: Draw simple design ideas.
 (Y2 Sum) Generate Ideas: Use 'quick draw eights' to generate ideas.
 Make, Test, Iterate: Design process is iterative, and includes generating ideas; evaluating; testing and refining.
 Generate Ideas: Develop additional ways of generating ideas, and become confident in deciding which works best in different situations.
 (KS3)

-Programming: Interactive Display
+Programming: Interactive Display A Year 5/6: Autumn 2